 Publications

-Dr. Fabian’s recent chapter entitled “Forensic Neuropsychology and Violence: Neuroscientific and Legal Implications" in the Wiley & Blackwell Handbook of Forensic Neuroscience, explores a number of neuropsychiatric disorders as well as neuropsychological and neuroimaging correlates to violence within a legal framework.
+Dr. Fabian’s chapter, “Forensic Neuropsychology and Violence: Neuroscientific and Legal Implications”, in the Wiley Blackwell Handbook of Forensic Neuroscience, explores neuropsychiatric disorders as well as neuropsychological and neuroimaging correlates of violence within a legal framework.

-Another recent chapter of Dr. Fabians, “Malingering” in the ABA book, Representing People with Mental Disabilities: A Practical Guide for Criminal Defense Lawyers, covers malingering in criminal forensic psychological and neuropsychological contexts.
+Another chapter by Dr. Fabian, “Malingering”, in the ABA book Representing People with Mental Disabilities: A Practical Guide for Criminal Defense Lawyers, addresses malingering in criminal forensic psychological and neuropsychological contexts.

 Forensic Neuropsychology & Neuroscience